 Sales information is projected by merchandise category and, in some cases, is further projected and actual performance measured by stock keeping unit (SKU).
-Merchandise allocation models are used to distribute merchandise to individual stores based upon historical sales trends, climatic differences, customer demographic differences and targeted inventory turnover rates.
+Merchandise allocation models are used to distribute merchandise to individual stores based upon historical sales trends, climatic conditions, customer demographics and targeted inventory turnover rates.